Roles and Responsibilities

 Federal regulations from the PHS Policy IV.A. and USDA 9 CFR, 2.31 require the appointment of a Doctor of Veterinary Medicine to serve on the Institutional Animal Care and Use Committee with the authority and responsibility for activities involving animals at the institution.
 The term Attending Veterinarian is similarly defined in the Animal Welfare Act and the Guide for the Care and Use of Laboratory Animals and the Guide for the Care and Use of Agricultural Animals in Research and Teaching as a graduate veterinarian who has received training or experience in the care of the species being attended and who has direct or delegated authority for activities involving animals.
 The facility/institution shall make certain that the Attending Veterinarian has appropriate authority to ensure the provision of adequate veterinary care.
 The Attending Veterinarian shall be a voting member of the IACUC.

-Animal Welfare Assurance Program
+Animal Welfare Office

-The Animal Welfare Assurance Program provides staff support to the IACUC.
+The Animal Welfare Office provides staff support to the IACUC.
 In addition, this office helps ensure animal welfare and compliance by coordinating the animal facility inspections and semi-annual program reviews as required by federal regulations.
 The program also assists with other monitoring activities, training, and assisting PIs and IACUC members in the review and approval process.

 Department Heads and Deans